-Given the scale of these two sites, it is appropriate that in advance of any development proposal, a masterplan be prepared and agreed for the respective site, taking into consideration the wider area, to address the above matters in addition to planned phasing.
+Given the scale of these two sites, it is appropriate that in advance of any development proposal, a masterplan shall be prepared taking into consideration the wider area, to address the above matters in addition to planned phasing.
 A community/cultural facility of significance should be incorporated into any redevelopment of the lands.